ROOT CANAL IN HOT SPRINGS

 How Do I Know if I Need a Root Canal?

-The only way to know for sure that you have an infected tooth and need a root canal is to see Dr. Porter.
-He will perform a comprehensive exam and take X-rays to look for dental decay and infection.
+The only way to know for sure that you have an infected tooth and need a root canal is to see Dr. Porter or Dr. Warren.
+They will perform a comprehensive exam and take X-rays to look for dental decay and infection.

-Signs that you should schedule an appointment with Dr. Porter as soon as possible include the following:
+Signs that you should schedule an appointment with Porter Dental Health Clinic as soon as possible include the following: